KTRosenberg/Hash_Table_C/ReadMe.md

 hash-table implementation with separate chaining and automatic table resizing

-allows the user to specify his or her own when initializing a hash table
+allows the user to specify his or her own hash function when initializing a hash table

 to-do:
 text file input and possibly user input,